Results

 On Fair Food Program farms, workers:

-- Work free of forced labor, child labor, sexual assault, and violence.
+- Work free of forced labor, human trafficking, child labor, sexual assault, and violence.

 - Make complaints without the fear of losing their job — or worse.